 In the United States, the GHRP-6 is still not approved for therapeutic use.

 Structure of GHRP-6

 Molecular Weight : 873 g/mol

 Mechanism of Action

-The animal test subject studies have shown that “Ghrelin”, i.e., the “hunger hormone”, is stimulated by Growth Hormone Releasing Peptide – 6.
-The stimulation is done via the Ghrelin receptor, which acts at the hypothalamus or the pituitary level via some specific receptors which are not similar to the endogenous Growth Hormone Releasing Hormone (GHRH) and thereby signals an increased production of Growth Hormone (GH).
+The animal test subject studies have shown that “Ghrelin,” i.e., the “hunger hormone,” is stimulated by Growth Hormone Releasing Peptide – 6.
+The stimulation is done via the Ghrelin receptor, which acts at the hypothalamus or the pituitary level via specific receptors that are not similar to the endogenous Growth Hormone Releasing Hormone (GHRH) and thereby signals an increased production of Growth Hormone (GH).
 Various administration routes and doses were tested in order to show the effects of GHRP-6 on the GH release.